sgibson91/.github/CONTRIBUTING.md

 ### :snake: Python Styleguide

-When writing Python scripts for this repository, it is recommended that contributors use [black](https://github.com/psf/black) and [flake8](https://flake8.pycqa.org/en/latest/) for formatting and linting styles.
+When writing Python scripts for this repository, it is recommended that contributors use [black](https://github.com/psf/black) and [flake8](https://flake8.pycqa.org/) for formatting and linting styles.
-The repository has GitHub Actions to check files are conforming to this styleguide, though not doing so will not prevent your contribution from being merged.
+The repository may have GitHub Actions to check files are conforming to this styleguide, though not doing so will not prevent your contribution from being merged.
 These tools are used as the maintainers believe this makes the code easier to read and keeps consistent formatting as more people contribute to the project.

 While flake8 commands can be [disabled](https://flake8.pycqa.org/en/latest/user/violations.html), we only recommend doing this for [specific lines](https://flake8.pycqa.org/en/latest/user/violations.html#in-line-ignoring-errors) in such cases where reformatting would produce "ugly code".